ripdog/vapoursonic/README.md

 You must use Python 3.6.8.

-To set up a dev environment, install poetry, clone this repo, and run `poetry install` in it.
+To set up a dev environment, install poetry, clone this repo, use `poetry env use python3.6` to inform poetry about your python version, and run `poetry install` in the repo.
 Then you should be able to run `poetry shell` and then `fbs run` to run it.

 To build, run `fbs freeze` then `fbs installer`.
 On windows you need [nsis](https://nsis.sourceforge.io/Download) installed to make an installer.